Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: The parameter constraints on the scalar field coupling parameters

-In another experiment, we analyzed fluctuations of the torque at a modulating signal frequency of HUST-20 torsion pendulum experiment, and the schematic drawing of the experimental setup is shown in Fig.1 of Ref.\cite{PhysRevLett.124.051301}.
-The experiment adopted the dual-modulation method (density modulation and gravitational calibration modulation) and dual-compensation technology (test mass and source mass compensation).
+Here we consider the constraints on {the scalar field} parameter space from the short-range ISL experiments in laboratory.
+HUST-20 ISL test experiment was the torsion balance experiments that tested Newton ISL in the ranges of submillimeter.
+In this ISL test experiment, we analyzed fluctuations of the torque at a modulating signal frequency of HUST-20 torsion pendulum experiment, and the schematic drawing of the experimental setup is shown in Fig.1 of Ref.\cite{PhysRevLett.124.051301}.
+The experiment adopted the dual-modulation method and dual-compensation technology.
 The dual-modulation method was used to separate the signal and disturbance frequencies, and to reduce the torque noise.
 The attractor was eightfold azimuth symmetrically distributed and rotated around a horizontal axis with the driving frequency $\omega_{d}=1.634$ mrad/s.
-The signal frequency was set at $8 \omega_{d}$, which effectively separate the disturbances of the fundamental frequency.
+The signal frequency was set at $8 \omega_{d}$, which effectively separates the disturbances of the fundamental frequency.
 By adding corresponding compensation masses on both the pendulum and attractor, the dual-compensation design can realize a null experiment for the Newtonian torque at $8 \omega_{d}$.
-Considering the DM exponential force, this design does not suppress the changes of the Yukawa-like torque.
-Thus, the torque induced by scalar field DM can be detected with the signal frequency $8 \omega_{d}$ in the most sensitive direction of the torsion balance.
+Considering the exponential force, this design does not suppress the changes in the Yukawa-like torque.
+Thus, the torque induced by scalar field can be detected with the signal frequency $8 \omega_{d}$ in the most sensitive direction of the torsion balance.
 More details about the experimental setup can be in the Refs.\cite{PhysRevLett.124.051301,PhysRevLett.116.131101}.
 From the interaction of Eq.(\ref{dm3}), the equation of motion for the closed-loop torsion pendulum is given by